emilyjcosta5/LION_old/README.md

 `
     run_info: pd.DataFrame
-        Dataframe containing the run info for clustering, as collected from a function in data_collection.
+        Dataframe containing the run info for clustering, as collected and returned from a function in data_collection.
 Needs application, time, and cluster parameters.

     threshold: int, optional
         The threshold for how many times an application needs to be run in